Miles Huff's Blog

 Recorder/Whistle Ornamentations

-Rhythmic Cut: take lowest finger(s) off Tap: put extra finger(s) on Roll: Cut then Tap Cran: forked close-fingered Cut Click: in a keyed instrument, using the sound of the key as percussion Pulse/Accent: pushing out much more air at the start of a note Flick: an Pulse so strong it causes overblow Doublet/Triplet/etc: articulate X times during a note Staccato: articulate between every note You can get different sounds by using different articulators.
-Recorders habituate tonguing and whistles ...
+Rhythmic Cut: take lowest finger(s) off Tap: put extra finger(s) on Roll: Cut then Tap Cran: forked close-fingered Cut Click: in a keyed instrument, using the sound of the key as percussion Pulse/Accent: pushing out much more air at the start of a note Flick: a Pulse so strong it causes overblow Doublet/Triplet/etc: articulate X times during a note Staccato: articulate between every note You can get different sounds by using different articulators.
+Recorders habituate tonguing and whistles h...

 Read post